Time to read: 4 minutes.

-People often have difficulty appreciating what an industry is, and why it is important to focus their company's marketing and sales efforts on industries.
+People often have difficulty appreciating what an industry is, and why it is important to focus their company’s marketing and sales efforts on industries.
 I have found that almost everyone finds this topic dry, boring and abstract, but their faces really light up when I start talking about how Monopoly works.
-Suddenly they understand, because they learned Monopoly when they were kids, and developed years of first-hand experience with it.
+Suddenly, they understand because they learned Monopoly when they were kids, and developed years of first-hand experience with it.

 The Monopoly Acquisition Strategy

-Well, yes, the ultimate goal is capitalism at it's most extreme: world domination.
-I don't want to get into a discussion about the morality of that; instead, let's see what life truths we can learn from a study of the game.
+Well, yes, the objective is capitalism at it’s most extreme: world domination.
+I don’t want to get into a discussion about the morality of that; instead, let’s see what life truths we can learn from a study of the game.
 Personally, much of what I later learned from Machiavelli from reading The Prince, I had already learned from playing two Parker Brothers games as a child: Monopoly and Risk.

 As you probably recall, in Monopoly the players each start with $2000.
-Each player successively rolls two die, and moves their token around the board.
+Each player successively rolls two dice, and moves their token around the board.
 Each time someone lands their token on an unowned property, they have the option of purchasing it.
 If they choose not to buy it, the property goes up for auction.
 Players collect $200 each time they circumnavigate the board, and pass the spot on the lower right called Go.

-That's great, here we have players going around and around the board, spending money and amassing properties.
-You remember what happens when someone lands on a property that is already owned by someone else, don't you?
+That’s great, here we have players going around and around the board, spending money and amassing properties.
+You remember what happens when someone lands on a property that is already owned by someone else, don’t you?
 They pay rent!
-Here is where a little strategy pays off: if you own all of the properties in a color group (like all three green properties: Pacific Avenue, South Caroline Avenue and Pennsylvania Avenue), then the rent doubles.
+Here is where a little strategy pays off; if you own all the properties in a color group (like all three green properties: Pacific Avenue, South Caroline Avenue and Pennsylvania Avenue), then the rent doubles.
 That sounds great, until you realize that each of those three properties cost $300 or more (a total of $920, actually), and the rent varies from $26 to $28.
-So even with doubled rents, you'd need other people to land on those properties eighteen times before they paid for themselves!
+So even with doubled rents, you’d need other people to land on those properties eighteen times before they paid for themselves!
 When you consider that you probably land on one of those properties once every four or five times around the board, you realize that this is not exactly life in the fast lane.

-But there is something extra that you can do when you own all of the properties in a color group: develop them.
-That's right, progress at it's finest!
+But there is something extra that you can do when you own all the properties in a color group: develop them.
+That’s right, progress at its finest!
 Put houses on those properties, and raise the rent!
 In fact, when you have the maximum four houses on Pennsylvania Avenue, you collect $900 each time someone lands on it!
-Now, your investment here is substantial, because each house costs $200, and there is a rule that says you must develop all properties in a color group evenly.
+Now, your investment here is substantial because each house costs $200, and there is a rule that says you must develop all properties in a color group evenly.
 What this means is that you must put at least three houses on the other two properties, at $200 each.
-So you've really spent $2000 in development, but developed properties really pay off much better than undeveloped properties.
+So, you’ve really spent $2000 in development, but developed properties really pay off much better than undeveloped properties.
 In fact, the payoff is structured to increase disproportionately as the investment increases.
 What this means is that your return really balloons as you maximize the number of houses.

 OK, OK, you can go whole hog and replace four houses with a hotel, and collect even more rent, but let’s start relating some of this to the real world.

-What I'm saying is that Monopoly teaches us that if we don't select our customers with care, then we end up scattering our investment (usually time and manpower) all over the place, with little return.
-Once we are able to recognize that certain customers are similar enough to be considered in the same or similar industries, then we will court their business because our strategy is to own all the properties in a color group; our investment will really pay back when we focus on industry specific markets.
+What I’m saying is that Monopoly teaches us that if we don’t select our customers with care, then we end up scattering our investment (usually time and manpower) all over the place, with little return.
+Once we recognize that certain customers are similar enough to be considered in the same or similar industries, then we will court their business because our strategy is to own all the properties in a color group; our investment will really pay back when we focus on industry specific markets.

 A market is a group of customers with similar needs who reference each other when making a purchasing decision.